Thonikum/Whoops-what-have-I-done/project/config-completion.md

   - not set up yet
   - is the last stage of modpack creation
 - ExCompressum
-  - removed all standart recipes
+  - removed all standard recipes
 - Extreme Reactors
 - FBP (Fancy Block Particles)
 - FarmingForBlockheads